Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 Normal blood pressure is 90/60 mmHg to 120/80 mmHg.
 On the other hand, high blood pressure is above 140/90 mmHg.

-Studies have shown that a high sodium consumption (more than 2,300 mg) can make your blood pressure rise.
-This means that consuming a low sodium diet is one of the strategies often used to decrease blood pressure.
+Studies have shown high sodium consumption (over 2,300 mg) can increase blood pressure.
+This means that consuming a low-sodium diet is one of the strategies often used to decrease blood pressure.

-The results showed that people in the intermediate group saw a decrease in their blood pressure by 2.1 mmHg, while those on the low intake saw a reduction of 4.6 mmHg.
+The results showed that people in the intermediate group decreased their blood pressure by 2.1 mmHg, while those on the low intake saw a reduction of 4.6 mmHg.

-Thus, consuming less than 2,300 mg of sodium per day can significantly help decrease your blood pressure until you reach a normal range.
+Thus, consuming less than 2,300 mg of sodium daily can significantly help decrease your blood pressure until you reach a normal range.